EHHS Living-Learning Community

 The mission of the Education, Health, and Human Services Living-Learning Community is to enhance and support students' academic, professional, and personal growth through meaningful interactions with faculty, staff, and peers.
 The EHHS-LLC is dedicated to fostering leadership, service, citizenship and academic success through co-curricular experiences.

 Furthermore, national studies indicate that participating in a themed residence hall community such as the EHHS-LC has a positive influence on student success.
 In fact, students perform better in classes and feel more connected to peers, faculty, and the university community.

 If you are about to begin your first year and have an interest in living in the EHHS-LLC, select the EHHS-LLC on your housing application.
 Once you select this option, you will be emailed with a link to an online application that will provide details about the first semester course options reserved for EHHS-LLC students, information about early move-in, and how to connect with an EHHS-LLC roommate.

 EHHS-LLC students will live in Manchester Hall.
 Certain rooms in Manchester Hall are reserved for students with a major in the College of Education, Health, and Human Services who would also like to join the EHHS-LLC and live with another EHHS-LLC student.

 Benefits of Participating in the EHHS Living-Learning Community

 - EHHS-LLC students will live and learn with students who share common interests.
 Living together, taking classes and supporting each other during the first year can provide EHHS-LLC students the opportunity to build relationships that can have lasting personal and professional benefits.

-- Interactions with faculty and peer mentors outside the classroom
+- Interactions with faculty and academic coaches outside the classroom

 - Co-registered courses